EAT, DRINK, AND BE MERRY

 Maria Lux (b.
 1984 in Ames, Iowa) is a research-based artist working across a variety of forms and materials with a particular interest in the role of animals in generating human knowledge.
 She holds an MFA in Studio Art from the University of Illinois at Urbana-Champaign (2012) and a BFA from Iowa State University (2006).
 She has exhibited in group and solo shows across the United States, and was featured in the book The Art of the Animal: 14 Women Artists Explore the Sexual Politics of Meat, (Lantern Books, New York).
 Lux was the the 2014 Artist in Residence at the Center for New Art at William Patterson University, New Jersey.

 Written by Maria Lux as a companion to the exhibition, Much to Digest is a standalone collection of interrelated writings on decorative arts, viruses, vultures, fruit bats, colonialism, death anxiety and feasts.
-The tract is available in hardcopy or you may read a complete digital preview at right.
+The tract is available in hardcopy through Upfor editions or as a digital preview at right.